malloc47/pmldap/readme.md

-* Setup machines with ssh access and configure a server with ssh aliases (in `.ssh/config` or `/etc/hosts`) for each machine name (thus far, `pmldap` doesn't handle this for you--feel free to pull request this functionality).
+* Setup machines with ssh access and configure a server with ssh aliases (in `.ssh/config` or `/etc/hosts`) for each machine name (thus far, `pmldap` only partly handles this, with the `authorize-machine` script--free to pull request more complete functionality).
+Update the `config` file with the files/paths desired.

 * Place all machine names in the `machines` file, one on each line.